Mahmoud-Al-Hajj/Automation-Commits/README.md

 dasd
-  added a new message which describes the project in the Readme added a new message which describes the project in the Readme
+  added a new message which describes the project in the Readme added a new message which describes the project in the Readme added a new message which describes the project in the Readme